 Other uses of student-authored work are subject to the University's Policy on Intellectual Property and the Family Educational Rights and Privacy Act.
 If your instructor desires to use your work outside of this class (e.g. as a sample for another class or future classes), you will be asked to fill out and sign a written form authorizing such use.

-2. The first step in charging the student with misconduct before giving the form to the student is to see either the Associate Director or Director of First- and Second-year English (for GTAs and Lecturers) or the Associate Chair or Chair (full-time faculty) to consult about an appropriate penalty and make a copy of the form.
+2. The first step in charging the student with misconduct before giving the form to the student is to see either the Associate Director or Director of First- and Second-year English (for GTAs and Lecturers) or the Associate Chair or Chair (full-time faculty) to consult about an appropriate penalty and recieve a copy of the form.
 Instructors should include copies of the evidence of misconduct to be forwarded to the College with the forms in case the student has a hearing later for another case of misconduct.
 The instructor signs and dates the form.

 (The recommended sanctions for this charge must be decided on the charges' merits.
 Then, the Department will check to see if the student has committed academic misconduct before and recommend a more severe charge as a second step.)

-3. The Chair adjusts the charge if the student has committed misconduct previously and then signs the form.
+3. The Chair adjusts the charge if the student has committed misconduct before and then signs the form.
 The signature of the Chair indicates awareness of the charging instructor's charge, not necessarily agreement with the charging instructor's recommendations.
 If the Chair is the charging instructor, the Associate Chair signs on behalf of the Department.

 5. If the proposed sanction is Censure, Reduction of Grade for the Assignment, or Reduction of Grade for the course, and the student denies the charge, the FSE Director (if the instructor is a GTA or Lecturer) or the Associate Chair (if the instructor is a member of Senior Staff) will meet with the student to mediate.
 This mediation consists of talking to both the student and instructor separately to decide whether they want to continue the process.
 The student must be informed that he or she may continue the process and request a departmental hearing.
 The instructor is also able to request that the hearing be held.